-If you notice that a loved one is sleeping at unusual hours, or can’t stay awake for their normal routine, it could be a sign of an addiction.
+If you notice that a loved one is sleeping at unusual hours, or can’t stay awake for their normal routine, it could be a sign of an drug or alcohol addiction.

 3. Shifts in Mood, Personality or Behavior

 Addiction can also greatly impact a person’s behavior.
+Drug and alcohol abuse alters the chemicals in the brain to impair their decisions and ability to think rationally.
 Someone who used to be outgoing and friendly, or who socialized at every opportunity, might suddenly become withdrawn and quiet.
 The opposite is also possible, with quiet adults suddenly becoming the life of the party.

 The biggest takeaway from this is that unexplained change can be a sign of a bigger problem.
 Addiction has the potential to change the way a person feels, thinks and interacts with the world.
 It can also lead to depression, anxiety or paranoia.
 All of these factors that impact everyday life in countless ways.

 What to Do When You Spot These Signs of Addiction

 If you spot these signs of addiction or any others, it might be time to take action.
 Sometimes, an intervention could be necessary to help your loved one get proper treatment.
 Then, you can begin the search for an appropriate recovery program.